HemanthReddyBandi/SV-Crackers/README.md

 Welcome to **SV Crackers**, my very first freelancing project!
 This is a fully static,Desktop admin responsive website created to showcase a fireworks store online.
-It was designed to be clean, simple, and easy to deploy as a static site on [[Render](https://render.com). ](https://sv-crackers.onrender.com)
+It was designed to be clean, simple, and easy to deploy as a static site on [Render(https://render.com). ][RENDER (https://sv-crackers.onrender.com)]

 ---